 Managing constipation: Codeine or tramadol may affect your normal bowel pattern and cause constipation.
 Please use the laxative provided whilst taking codeine or tramadol, to help with constipation.
-It is important that you do not stop this painkiller too soon after leaving hospital, as this may affect you achieving your recovery goals. to take paracetamol, ibuprofen and together if required for pain relief.
+It is important that you do not stop this painkiller too soon after leaving hospital, as this may affect you achieving your recovery goals.
+Please note it is safe to take paracetamol, ibuprofen and codeine or tramadol together if required for pain relief.
 Omeprazole capsule (if ibuprofen advised) An antacid to help protect your stomach whilst taking ibuprofen.
 Laxido sachet A laxative to help soften your stools.
-To be used whilst taking Codeine or tramadol, to help with constipation.
-Dalteparin Injection An injection to reduce your risk of blood clots.
+To be used whilst taking codeine or tramadol, to help with constipation.
+Dalteparin injection An injection to reduce your risk of blood clots.
 To be taken for 28 days after surgery.
 If you already take medication to thin your blood, you will be given this dalteparin injection at a higher dose before resuming your blood thinning medication.